Donuts (album): Production

 Dan Charnas, the author of Dilla Time, presented a different version of events.
 According to his 2022 book, written based on nearly 200 interviews he conducted, the album began as a beat tape made by J Dilla but was largely finished by Stones Throw's art director Jeff Jank.
-Citing people close to Dilla, Charnas asserted that the original version of Donuts was not recorded in the hospital, but rather at home, using Pro Tools audio editing software.
-He pointed out that time stretching used throughout the album is impossible to achieve on an Akai MPC drum machine Dilla used previously.
+Citing people close to J Dilla, Charnas asserted that the original version of Donuts was not recorded in the hospital, but rather at home, using Pro Tools audio editing software.
+He pointed out that time stretching used throughout the album is impossible to achieve on an Akai MPC drum machine J Dilla used previously.
 The author concluded that while publications created the "dramatic creation story" of Donuts, based on the reports of J Dilla's condition and equipment being placed in his hospital room, Stones Throw, who at the time faced financial difficulties, chose not to refute it, as it increased popularity of the record and consequently its sales.

-When Peanut Butter Wolf refused to ask Dilla, weakened, for any new material, Jeff Jank came up with an idea to release an extended version of the Donuts beat tape, which originally consisted of 27 tracks and was shorter than 30 minutes.
-However, when they asked Dilla about making a longer version, he replied: "Why don't y'all do that?"
-Jank agreed to work on the album, while Dilla focused on The Shining, a follow-up to Welcome 2 Detroit.
+When Peanut Butter Wolf refused to ask J Dilla, weakened, for any new material, Jeff Jank came up with an idea to release an extended version of the Donuts beat tape, which originally consisted of 27 tracks and was shorter than 30 minutes.
+However, when they asked J Dilla about making a longer version, he replied: "Why don't y'all do that?"
+Jank agreed to work on the album, while J Dilla focused on The Shining (2006), a follow-up to Welcome 2 Detroit.
 Due to other artists frustrating J Dilla with constant requests for multitrack versions of his beats, Jank chose to use the stereo mixed beat tape as a source, rather than ask him for multitrack project files.
-He started with minor adjustments, but gradually progressed to larger edits: the first one, which he used to find out what Dilla thought of his work, was combining two tracks into one, titled "Workinonit".
-Dilla approved of it and Jank continued his work.
+He started with minor adjustments, but gradually progressed to larger edits: the first one, which he used to find out what J Dilla thought of his work, was combining two tracks into one, titled "Workinonit".
+J Dilla approved of it and Jank continued his work.
 Later, he asked J Dilla for more material, as he thought the resulting album was still too short.
-Dilla gave him a CD with nine more beats, which Jank placed towards the end of the album.
-Jank named tracks on Donuts himself, but showed Dilla the final tracklist; he approved it, laughing at a couple of names.
+J Dilla gave him a CD with nine more beats, which Jank placed towards the end of the album.
+Jank named tracks on Donuts himself, but showed J Dilla the final tracklist; he approved it, laughing at a couple of names.